North High School (Eau Claire, Wisconsin)

-North High School is one of three public high schools in Eau Claire, Wisconsin, the other two being Memorial High School and McKinley Charter School.
+North High School is one of two public high schools in Eau Claire, Wisconsin, the other being Memorial High School.
 It was founded in 1962.

 Academics

 Advanced Placement (AP) classes are offered in English, art, music, science, social sciences, and math.
 Just under half of North students take AP classes.

 Athletics

 North High School has teams in football, cross country, soccer, golf, swimming and diving, tennis, volleyball, basketball, gymnastics, hockey, wrestling, dance, baseball, softball, and track and field.
 North competes as a Division One school within the Big Rivers Conference.
 The boys' baseball team won the WIAA state championship in 2011 and 2019., and the girls' hockey team won the 2018 state title.